Curtea de Argeș,

 This part of Serbia is wide and flat and every bit agriculture.
 There were quite a number of tractors on the road, but they were good about pulling over (it's not France).

 Finding fuel was never a problem.
-I had only a few problems using my American credit card at the self-service pumps (Chip and Signature isn't accepted as readily as Chip and PIN), but most pumps were staffed, so overall, I didn't have any trouble keeping fuel in the tank.
+I had only a few problems using my American credit card at the self-service pumps (Chip and Signature isn't accepted as readily as Chip and PIN), but most pumps were staffed, so overall, I didn't have any problems keeping fuel in the tank.

 It's not quite like Italy, where most every hilltop will have a fortress or castle, but even so, it's not rare.